TomasMikula/LambdaCart/README.md

 def dsl[A, B](f: τ[A] => τ[B]): A :=>: B
 ```

 and performs the translation from lambda terms to arrows of a Cartesian closed category.
+The translation assumes that it is passed a closed term and any occurrence of function application (`App` node) is inside a lambda abstraction (`Abs` node).

 The methods `**`, `_1`, `_2` are overridden syntax for product formation and deconstruction.